Updated on March 15, 2026

 Who Experiences Intrusive Thoughts?

+Intrusive thoughts affect most people at various points in their lives.
+Young adults often report increased frequency, possibly due to life stressors and major transitions.
 Research shows these unwanted thoughts occur across the population, including people with ADHD, autism, and various anxiety conditions.
-The thoughts themselves don’t indicate a mental health problem.
-It’s when they become time-consuming, cause significant distress, or lead to compulsive behaviors that professional support becomes important.
+Having them doesn’t indicate a mental health condition on its own.
+It’s when they become time-consuming, cause significant distress, or lead to compulsive behaviors that professional support becomes worth considering.

 What Causes Intrusive Thoughts?